tldr-pages/tldr/pages/common/git-lock.md

 # git lock

-> Lock git from following changes of a local file.
+> Lock a file in a Git repository from being modified by a commit.
 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-lock>.